xster/flutter-wiki/Desktop-shells.md

 Most applications will need to set the font (e.g., via `ThemeData`) based on the host platform, or set a specific font that is bundled with the application.
+Other widgets that doesn't use `ThemeData` may not display without extra font specification (e.g., the `DEBUG` banner's text).

-Symptoms of missing fonts include text failing to display and console logging about failure to load fonts.
+Symptoms of missing fonts include text failing to display and/or console logging about failure to load fonts.

 ### Plugins